CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 1. After some time, your **eDsiscovery hold** will be created.
 Click on **Done** and return to the **Hold** page.

-1. Select your newly created hold and check it got created properly.
+1. Select your newly created hold and check that it got created properly.

 ### Task 7.2: Creating a search in eDiscovery

 After a **Microsoft Purview eDiscovery (Standard)** case is created, you can create and run one or more searches for content relevant to the case.
 Searches associated with a **eDiscovery (Standard)** case aren't listed on the Content search page in the **Microsoft Purview compliance portal**.
 These searches are listed on the **Searches** page of the **eDiscovery (Standard)** case the searches are associated with.
 This also means that searches associated with a case can only be accessed by case members.

-To create a **eDiscovery (Standard)** search, follow the given steps:
+To create an **eDiscovery (Standard)** search, follow the given steps:

 1. Select the **eDiscovery case** that you created in the previous steps.